muryulia/Etsy3Py/README.md

 authorization_url, state = client.authorization_url()
 print("Open this URL in a browser:", authorization_url)

 # Redirect the user to the authorization URL to grant access.
-After the user grants access, you will receive an authorization code
+# After the user grants access, you will receive an authorization code:
 authorization_code = "the_authorization_code"

 token = client.fetch_token(authorization_code)